 - Ear plugs: You’re going to want the best ear plugs ever for the Camino.
-I decided to get the ones that Dave’s friend, who works with turbines, recommended.
+I decided to get the ones that Dave’s engineer friend, who works with enormous turbines, recommended.
 These are heavy duty earplugs and some of the best you can get your hands on.
 The 3M E-A-Rsoft plugs are my favourites and probably the best I’ve ever used.

 - Sleeping mask: I’m a huge fan of CozyPhones for travel and, well, life.
 They’re basically a soft band that wraps around your eyes and ears.
 There are headphones inside to listen to music, but I just used them to block out the lights at night.